LoganTraceur/Ctrl-Quotation/README.md

 Simply download the file and double click!
 To make program start with windows press windows+R, Type "Shell:startup", paste the [Ctrl-Q utility][mylink] in the startup folder that pops up.

+If you get a warning that the software publisher is unknown.
+Thats ok, I'm just not famous yet ;) To continue just click "More Info" and then "Run Anyway".
+Enjoy!

 [Click Here to Download Ctrl-Quotation now!][mylink]

 ![YoureWelcome](Extra/YoureWelcome.gif)